BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 ### **What Gets Restored**

 Each undo/redo snapshot captures the complete metadata state of every file involved in the operation:
-- All 18 metadata fields (title, artist, album, year, genre, etc.)
+- All metadata represented by the editor's tag model, including its 38 exposed fields
-- Embedded album artwork (including image data and picture type)
+- Embedded artwork collections (including image data, order, picture type, and description)
+- Extended text fields in supported tag containers

 This means that undoing a **Remove Tags** operation will fully restore all stripped metadata and artwork, and undoing a **Write Tags** operation will revert files to their exact state before writing.